 If you have already created an estate plan, it is important to review your estate plan every couple of years and make any changes necessary to protect your desires.
 Estate planning cannot be “one and done” — wills and other estate planning documents have to be revised with life-changing events, such as the addition of children to your family, marriage and divorce, in order to keep your estate plan in line with your wishes.

 We would love to help you prepare a basic will or a simple estate plan that carries out your wishes and protects your family.
 We offer reasonable flat fees for couples and individuals.
-Contact Angel Simpson to discuss your estate planning needs.
+Contact us to discuss your estate planning needs.
+Click here to view our fee structure.